Dogs are often naturally at their happiest when they are outdoors.

 The Suncast DH350 is a durable outdoor dog house that will give your pooch plenty of room to relax.
 It is sized to fit a dog of up to 70 pounds and features a virtually effortless assembly, complete with snap-on parts that anyone will be able to figure out.

 The construction is also super durable.
 Dogs tend to mindlessly chew at, you know, everything, so this is always going to be an important consideration to keep in mind.
-And of course, the materials are weather protected to maintain a stable temperature regardless of the conditions.
+And of course, the materials are weather protected to maintain a stable temperature regardless of the conditions, even during the hot summer.

 It is a fairly expensive dog house but it should last a while, which may justify the price.

-2. Internet’s Best Outdoor Dog House – Best Value
+2. Precision Pet Products Extreme Outback Dog House – Best Value

 4. Tangkula Wooden Dog House